orb-community/orb-website/docs/documentation/advanced_policies.md

           "only_rcode": ["str", "int"]
         }
         ```
-    with the `int` referring to the return code to be filtered, written as string. <br>
+    with the `int` referring to the response code to be filtered, written as string. <br>

     Example: <br>
     If you want to filter only successful queries responses you should use (note that all that the query will be discarded and the result will be just the responses): <br>